-Desilication of the leach solution, which was completed with minimal vanadium loss, generated a clean solution for the AMV precipitation step.
-The AMV precipitate, which was filtered from the remaining leach solution, delivered a >99% recovery of vanadium.
-The AMV precipitate was then calcined to generate a final V_2O_5 product (see Figure 1), with a purity in excess of 99%.
-Impurities within the final V_2O_5 consist of a small volume of alumina, chromium, potassium and sulphur.
+The leach solution containing the vanadium was then subjected to desilication, generating a cleaner ammonium metavanadate (AMV) feed solution than the previous downstream processing testwork.
+AMV precipitate was filtered from this feed solution, with >98% of the vanadium recovered in to a high purity precipitate.
+The AMV precipitate was then calcined to generate a final V_2O_5 product (see Figure 1), with a calculated purity of 99.53% based on the sum of impurities method.
+Impurities within the final V_2O_5 consist of a small volume of alumina, chromium, copper, potassium and magnesium.

-Figure 1: Photograph of High Purity +99% V2O5 Product From Gabanintha
+Figure 1: Photograph of High Purity 99.53% V2O5 Product from Gabanintha